Unusual habitats of living organisms. Interesting facts about biology. Basic body functions

 There are about five hundred thousand sweat glands on the feet, which are capable of producing half a liter of sweat daily.

-In a lifetime, a person secretes so much saliva that it can fill two Olympic pools.
+Over the course of a lifetime, a person secretes so much saliva that it can fill two Olympic swimming pools.

-The average person experiences flatulence attacks about 14 times a day.
+The average person experiences bouts of flatulence about 14 times a day.

 Reproduction